jackapbutler/ey-nextwave-challenge-2019/README.md

 - The dataset featured anonymized GPS information for a set of people in the state of Georgia during October 2018 in the form of partial trajectories.

-- Our task was to use this data to predict if the person would have a destination inside the “city centre” (x,y) boundary.
+- The task was to use this data to predict if the person would have a destination inside the “city centre” (x,y) boundary.

 - All GPS trackers reset every 24 hours so each day of data was completely independent and untraceable to previous recordings.